-GO is a general purpose system programming language which means that you can build wide variety of application using it.
-It is purely an open source language developed by Google.
-It has cross platform, which supports all major operating systems.
+GO is a general-purpose system programming language which means that you can build a wide variety of application using it.
+It is purely an open-source language developed by Google.
+It is cross-platform, which supports all major operating systems.

-In this article, I'll explain how to install Go language on our latest Linux distributions of Ubuntu and CentOS.
+In this article, I'll explain how to install Go language on our latest Linux distributions of CentOS 7 and Ubuntu.

 it will install all required packages for this language.